Business Ecosystem Strategy: Evolving Over Time

 Key Considerations for Ecosystem Evolution

-• Technology and Innovation: Leverage advancements in digital technologies to enhance and evolve your ecosystem.
+- Technology and Innovation: use advancements in digital technologies to enhance and evolve your ecosystem.
 As technology becomes more accessible and platforms more commoditised, incumbents must quickly adapt to harness new opportunities.

 In conclusion, mastering business ecosystem strategy evolution involves a combination of strategic growth within existing ecosystems and exploring new opportunities beyond them.
-By understanding and applying these vectors, companies can adapt to changes, expand their reach, and capture value in a rapidly evolving landscape.
+By understanding and applying these vectors, companies can adapt to changes, expand their reach, and capture value in a rapidly changing market.